alexsasharegan/browser-http-client/README.md

 dropped in favor of an >=ES5 compatible codebase

-* _Note: a compatibility check is performed when the lib is loaded, and an Error will be logged/thrown if required browser APIs are not present (thrown if `window.onerror` is defined, logged otherwise)._
+* _Note: a compatibility check is performed when the lib is loaded, and an Error will be logged if required browser APIs are not present (thrown if `window.onerror` is defined, logged otherwise)._

 Much of the code is adapted from the